Mad Dog II: The Lost Gold

-Mad Dog II: The Lost Gold is a live-action laserdisc video game produced by American Laser Games, released for the arcade, Sega CD, 3DO, CD-i and DOS, the first release being in 1992; the quality of the video is the lowest on Sega CD.
-A sequel to the moderately popular Mad Dog McCree, the game abandoned the rather simple style of the original, introducing elements that can be considered "Hollywood", including dynamic shootout scenes and in-game music, as opposed to the original's almost complete lack thereof.
+Mad Dog II: The Lost Gold is a live-action laserdisc video game released by American Laser Games for arcades in 1992.
+Ports were published for Sega CD, 3DO, and CD-i in 1994, then MS-DOS in 1996.
+A sequel to the moderately popular Mad Dog McCree, the game adds dynamic shootout scenes and in-game music.
 Like the first game, the player follows the storyline and is required to quickly shoot certain enemies to proceed on the quest.

 The game was re-released by Digital Leisure in 2003 on DVD-Video and again in 2009 on the Wii as part of the Mad Dog McCree Gunslinger Pack, a compilation that also includes the first Mad Dog game as well as The Last Bounty Hunter.

 Plot

 The anonymous main character must track down the wanted outlaw himself, eliminating any and all gang members and hostiles along the way; from the introduction, one can conclude that he or she will be up against renegade Indians, banditos and "Mad Dog's sleazy crew".

-The player proceeds through the game, first by taking a preparatory shooting lesson with a stagecoach driver – played by Ben Zeller, who appeared in the role of the prospector in the original game – and then by choosing one of three guides: Buckskin Bonnie, the Professor and Shooting Beaver.
+The player proceeds through the game, first by taking a preparatory shooting lesson with a stagecoach driver – played by Ben Zeller, who appeared in the role of the prospector in the original game – and then by choosing one of three guides: "Buckskin" Bonnie, the Professor and Shooting Beaver.
 Each guide takes the player along a different, unique route, but they converge in the game's final shootouts, which take place inside a moving train and in Mad Dog's hideout; the latter scene is especially lengthy and culminates with a showdown with McCree himself.

 However, hunting down and defeating the infamous gunfighter is not the player's only goal; Mad Dog has hidden a chest full of treasure in his hideout and it is up to the player to get it back from him.
 At times, the player will discover that the treasure chest is full of sand and obviously does not contain the "lost gold".
-However, this scene does not always occur unless the player has reached the end using more than one credit; furthermore, the sand scene does not appear on the CD-i or DVD versions of the game.
+However, this scene does not always occur unless the player has reached the end using more than one credit.
+The sand scene does not appear on the CD-i or DVD versions of the game.